 At regular times between meals, you can offer your child healthy snacks like fruit or vegetable sticks.
-This should keep him going if he’s eating only small amounts at main meals.
+This should keep her going if she’s eating only small amounts at main meals.

 As long as you offer healthy food, try not to worry if your child doesn’t eat very much sometimes.
 Your child won’t starve.
 Children are actually very good at judging how much food they need.

 It can help to judge your toddler’s appetite over a week, rather than over a single day.
-It’s alright if he eats less today – he might be hungrier tomorrow.
-If your toddler is healthy and has enough energy to play, learn and explore, he’s probably eating enough.
+It’s alright if she eats less today – she might be hungrier tomorrow.
+If your toddler is healthy and has enough energy to play, learn and explore, she’s probably eating enough.

 In some cases, a child’s appetite might be affected by a health issue.
 If your child consistently refuses food or you’re concerned about your child’s growth or overall nutrition, check with your GP or paediatrician.